-In order to make a complaint, the employee should (i) utilize the Whistleblowing Hotline Service or (ii) follow the procedure for harassment complaints in the Employee Handbooks.
+In order to make a complaint, the employee should (i) utilize the Whistleblowing Hotline Service or (ii) follow the procedure for harassment complaints in their Office's Employee Handbook.

-All complaints will be taken seriously, and an investigation will be undertaken, which may include appropriate interviews and review of relevant materials.
+All complaints will be taken seriously, and an investigation will be undertaken, which may include appropriate interviews and a review of relevant materials.
 Retaliation or discrimination against any complainant is prohibited.